Poikilos/TemperatureTowerProcessor/readme.md

 To test different retraction lengths you can try: https://github.com/poikilos/RetractionTowerProcessor

+## Configurable Compact Temperature Calibration Tower
+based on "Smart compact temperature calibration tower"

+### Differences in Poikilos' remix
+- Make a tower without numbers so that gcode can be processed in one step using my TemperatureTowerProcessor GUI.
+- Make the base larger as a heat shield for soft materials requiring cooling.

 ## Requirements
 - When installing Python on Windows, ensure that the **add to PATH** option is checked during install.
 Then open set_temperatures.pyw with "C:\Program Files (x86)\Python 3\pythonw" or whatever your "pythonw.exe" is (some versions install to C:\Python3*).